SS Calgaric

-SS Calgaric was a steam ocean liner that was completed in 1917, assumes service in 1918 and scrapped in 1934.
+SS Calgaric was a steam ocean liner that was completed in 1917, assumed service in 1918 and scrapped in 1934.
 She was built for the Pacific SN Co Line as Orca.
 In 1923 she was transferred to the Royal Mail Line.
 In 1927 she was transferred to White Star Line and renamed Calgaric.

 Orca was the third of three sister ships built for Pacific Steam.
 The first was Orduña, launched in 1913, and the second was Orbita, launched in 1914.

 Building

 Harland & Wolff built Orca at Belfast during the First World War.
 She was yard number 442, built on slipway number 7.
 She was launched on 5 April 1917 and delivered to Pacific Steam on 25 May 1918.

 Orca had the same dimensions and engines as Orduña and Orbita.
 Her registered length was 550.3 ft, her beam was 67.3 ft and her depth was 43.0 ft.
 She also had the same propulsion system.
 She had three screws and a propulsion system called "combination machinery".
 Her port and starboard screws were each powered by a four-cylinder triple expansion engine.
 Exhaust steam from this pair of reciprocating engines drove a low-pressure turbine, which powered her middle screw.
 Between them the three engines developed a total of 11,900 ihp and gave Orca a speed of 15 kn.